junxit/us-congress-bills-110/bill.md

   - **(1)** in clause (i), by inserting at the end before the semicolon the following: “to serve in an official capacity”; and
   - **(2)** in clause (iii)(III), by inserting “or marine” after “forestry”.
 - **(c)** *Eligible activities* Subsection (d) of such section is amended—
-  - **(1)** in the matter preceding paragraph (1), by striking “the tropical forests” and inserting “forests or coral reefs or associated coastal marine ecosystems”;
+  - **(1)** in the matter preceding paragraph (1), by striking “the tropical forests” and inserting “tropical forests or coral reefs or associated coastal marine ecosystems”;
   - **(2)** in paragraph (2), by inserting “and water” after “land”;
   - **(3)** in paragraph (5), by striking “tropical forest”; and
-  - **(4)** in paragraph (6), by striking “living in or near a tropical forest in a manner consistent with protecting such tropical forest” and inserting “dependent on a forest or coral reef or associated coastal marine ecosystem in a manner consistent with protecting and conserving such resources”.
+  - **(4)** in paragraph (6), by striking “living in or near a tropical forest in a manner consistent with protecting such tropical forest” and inserting “dependent on a tropical forest or coral reef or associated coastal marine ecosystem in a manner consistent with protecting and conserving such resources”.
 - **(d)** *Grant recipients* Subsection (e)(1)(A) of such section is amended by inserting “marine,” after “forestry,”.
 - **(e)** *Review of larger grants* Subsection (f) of such section is amended to read as follows:
   > - **(f)** *Review of larger grants* Any grant of more than $250,000 from a Fund shall be approved by the Government of the United States and the government of the beneficiary country.